 Mr. Woods has been interviewed by and quoted in several publications, including the New York Times, the Los Angeles Times, Law360, the Los Angeles Daily Journal, the San Jose Mercury News, Benchmark Litigation, the BBC, several national radio stations and more.
 Over the course of Mr. Woods’ career, he’s been recognized by The American Lawyer, National Law Journal, the New York Times, the Wall Street Journal, the Los Angeles Times, The Recorder, The Guardian, the Washington Post, NPR, CNN, USA Today and several other publications for his work.

-In his spare time, Mr. Woods has authored many articles and has, for 20 years, authored the annual update to the California Continuing Education of the Bar’s three-volume treatise, California Civil Procedure During Trial.
+In his spare time, Mr. Woods has authored many articles and, for 20 years, authored the annual update to the California Continuing Education of the Bar’s three-volume treatise, California Civil Procedure During Trial.
 Mr. Woods' publications include:

 Among the awards he has received, Mr. Woods was named one of the Top 100 Attorneys in California by the Los Angeles Daily Journal and San Francisco Daily Journal in 2011.
 In 2011, Mr. Woods was awarded the ABA's John Minor Wisdom Public Interest and Professionalism Award.
 He received a 2011 California Lawyer Attorney of the Year Award, and was named a 2010 Attorney of the Year by the Recorder.
 Mr. Woods was presented with the 2011 "Partner in Mission" award by The Salvation Army.
 The Log Cabin Republicans presented him with the "President Ronald Reagan Award" for 2011.
-Mr. Woods received the Katherine Krause Award presented by the Inner City Law Center for outstanding leadership and service to its clients, tenants in slum housing buildings, (2000), and was a recipient of the California State Bar President's Award for Pro Bono Service the same year.
-Most recently, Mr. Woods has been selected to the 2016 Irish Legal 100, an annual compilation of the top 100 lawyers in the United States of Irish descent.
+Mr. Woods has twice received the Katherine Krause Award presented by the Inner City Law Center for outstanding leadership and service to its clients, tenants in slum housing buildings, (2000 and 2021), and was a recipient of the California State Bar President's Award for Pro Bono Service.
+Mr. Woods has been selected to the 2016 Irish Legal 100, an annual compilation of the top 100 lawyers in the United States of Irish descent.

-Among the publications that have recognized him, Mr. Woods has been recognized as a leading litigator by Chambers USA each year from 2006-2018.
-In 2006, for example, Chambers USA reported that “clients admire his confident trial skills and knack for ‘always being right.’’
-In 2012, Chambers USA noted that clients “appreciate his ability to ‘predict what will happen in a case.’”
-Mr. Woods has also been recognized as a California "Litigation Star" in Benchmark Litigation for 2010, 2011, 2014, 2016, and 2018.
-He has also been named a "Super Lawyer" in the Southern California Super Lawyers Edition each year since 2004.
+Among the publications that have recognized him, Mr. Woods has been recognized as a leading litigator by Chambers USA each year from 2006-2020.
+The 2019 Chambers USA highlighted that his clients felt "Dan has a presence in the Courtroom" and "is smart and articulate."
+Chambers USA has also noted Mr. Woods’ clients appreciate his ability to accurately predict the outcome of a case and admire his confident trial skills.
+The Daily Journal recognized Mr. Woods in their Top Verdicts of 2018 Supplement for an Antitrust Verdict in the Central District.
+Mr. Woods has also been recognized as a California "Litigation Star" in Benchmark Litigation for 2010, 2011, 2014, 2016, 2018, 2020 and 2022, and named a "Super Lawyer" in the Southern California Super Lawyers Edition each year since 2004.